Known fraud attempts

 There are always various attempts at fraud over the phone:

 Often the caller claims to be an employee of legal chambers and informs you of a supposed large cash reward, for which a fee of several hundred euros is to be paid for delivery costs and preparation of documentation.
-The amount is to be covered by paysafecard prepaid codes.
+This sum is to be paid using paysafecard PINs.
 Do not comply with this proposal: this is a fraud attempt!

 In another fraud attempt, the caller pretends to be a consumer protector and promises to try to get old debts cancelled apart from EUR 300.
-This sum is to be paid using paysafecard prepaid codes.
+This sum is to be paid using paysafecard PINs.
 This too is a fraud attempt!

-So always be wary on the telephone and never pass on prepaid paysafecard codes!
+So always be wary on the telephone and never pass on PINs!

 Loan fraud, PPI fraud and promises of rewards